awsdocs/aws-cpp-developer-guide/doc_source/sdk-metrics.rst

 Enable |SDKM| for the |sdk-cpp|
 ====================================

-By default, |SDKM| is turned off, and the port is set to 31000.
-The following are the default parameters.
+By default, |SDKM| uses port 31000 and is disabled.

 .. code-block:: ini